SPARQL-Anything/PySPARQL-Anything/README.md

 import pysparql_anything as cli
 ```

-If the SPARQL Anything jar isn't installed in the API's folder it will download it there automatically.
+If the SPARQL Anything jar isn't installed in the API's folder it will now be downloaded there automatically.

 4) Initialise a PySpyrqlAnything object:
 ```